Lateral Ankle Sprain: Expert Physiotherapy & Recovery

 Stop rehabilitation and seek medical evaluation if you experience:

 Important note: Full recovery from ankle sprain takes longer than most people expect.
 Van Rijn et al. (BJSM 2008) found that 72% of ankle sprain patients still had symptoms at 1 year, and only 36% had fully recovered at 3 months.
-This underscores the critical importance of completing structured rehabilitation rather than relying on rest alone.
+This shows the critical importance of completing structured rehabilitation rather than relying on rest alone.

 Clearing an athlete to return to sport should never be based on calendar days alone.
 Functional testing ensures the ankle has regained sufficient strength, proprioception, and confidence to tolerate sport-specific demands without re-injury.